socketstream/socketstream/README.md

 SocketStream 0.3 makes a big assumption in order to maximize speed and reduce code complexity: All incoming connections with the same session should be routed to the same server (also known as Sticky Sessions).
 The session details are stored in memory and then optionally saved to Redis to preserve the session should the node fail.

-Front end scaling can be achieved using a combination of different websocket transports (such as the bundled Pusher Pipe) and optional features we intend to introduce in the future.
+Front end scaling can be achieved using a combination of different websocket transports (such as the forthcoming Pusher Pipe module) and optional features we intend to introduce in the future.

 Back end scaling has yet to be properly documented, but we're keen to continue looking into ways to use ZeroMQ and also Hook IO.
 We will make sure back end scaling is as easy and flexible as possible, but it will no longer be a feature of the framework itself.